Spanish Guitar Songs for Guitar – Free Sheet Music and TABs

 Pepe has championed the music of many Spanish composers.
 These include Joaquin Rodrigo, Fernando Sor, Francisco Tarrega, and Isaac Albeniz.

 Pepe’s interpretations of the traditional Spanish repertoire are legendary.
 The Concierto de Aranjuez, the most performed concerto in the world, is a key piece of his repertoire.
 He has performed the piece with the world’s leading orchestras.
+His recording of Aranjuez with the Academy of St. Martin in the Fields comes highly recommended.

 Pepe has taught many students throughout the years.
 Some of his well-known students include Scott Tennant, Christopher Parkening, and William Kanengiser.